bodzaital/aid-core/README.md

 # aid-core
-dotnet core &amp; command line version of amazon-image-downloader
+dotnet core port &amp; command line version of amazon-image-downloader.

+To run the app, cd into the project folder, and run `dotnet run`.

+If you want to download the product video as well, run `dotnet run -v` or `dotnet run --video` from the project folder.